rymaeda/Back-and-forth-LinuxCNC-Gcode./README.md

 I started this because I intend to make GCode to alternated movements with in-loco manual editing, so the approach was parametric programming with setable variables and subroutines calls.

-One big thanks to Joseph  by Camotics simulator, by which make the things a lot easier.
+One big thanks to Joseph  by Camotics simulator, that make the things a lot easier.

 Follow one image captured in Camotics.https://camotics.org/